quick-perf/quickperf-live/doc/faq.md

  quickperf:
    exclude-urls: /manage,/actuator
   ```
-urls should be comma seperated.
+URLs should be comma seperated.
-By default, /actuator is excluded but if you want to add new urls, you should add /actuator path as mentioned above.
+By default, /actuator is excluded but if you want to add new URLs, you should add /actuator path as mentioned above.